borismai/crawl/README.md

 Also has method "dump downloaded pages".
 Logging goes here.

-*TODO: Spread requests to other hosts, url_to_request queue may be some MQ server*
+*TODO: Spread requests to other hosts, url_to_request queue may be some queue server*

 ## TODO: